 What information is provided to credit reporting agencies?

-Apex Lending reports borrower payment history to the credit bureaus, both positive and negative.
+Apex Lending reports both positive and negative borrower payment histories to the credit bureaus..
 Please call us at (888) 428-1480 if you are having trouble making your payments or have any other questions.